floutt/dotgenolib/README.md

 # dotgenolib

-`dotgenolib` is a fast, minimalist C library for reading and writing PACKEDANCESTRYMAP and EIGENSTRAT files.
+`dotgenolib` is a fast, minimalist C library for reading and writing PACKEDANCESTRYMAP, EIGENSTRAT, and TGENO files.

 ## Installation
 Installation of this software is straightforward.
 No external dependencies dependencies are required outside of the C standard library and POSIX standard.
 Simply run the following commands: